Learning Beyond Observation

 The MHS History Book Group offers lively monthly discussions for people who share a love of reading and a love of history.
 Adults and teens are welcome.
 MHS membership is not required (but it is appreciated).
 Books are often available on reserve at the Scranton Library.

 MHS Field Trips to off-site locations allow members and visitors to enjoy unique opportunities for discovery.
 For instance, a visit to the MHS’s Smallpox Burying Ground offers the chance to learn about local soldiers who fought in the French and Indian War--and the regional smallpox epidemics that further endangered their lives.

 Conversations with the Curator are members-only opportunities to hear the stories of intriguing and notable items from the MHS collection.
-Offered at occasional intervals, these casual and informative conversations are led by MHS board member and exhibits chair Tricia Royston.
+Offered at occasional intervals, these casual and informative conversations, often with guest presenters, are led by MHS Exhibits Chair Tricia Royston, other MHS trustees, or staff.
 New members are welcome to join at the door.